mikkemakk/sc-facebook-hack-presentation/slides/index.markdown

 * What is SoundCloud
 * What's on SoundCloud
-* Apps built on SoundCloud
+* Timeline integration?
+* What's the effect?
-* How can YOU build stuff using SoundCloud
+* How does it work
-* Examples + resources
+* Example / best practices
 * Roundup